 New York is a no-fault auto insurance state, which means that auto accident victims must typically rely on their own car insurance policy to compensate them after a crash.
 Except in the case of certain serious injuries, victims generally cannot file a lawsuit against the at-fault party or seek pain and suffering damages.

 The rules are different, however, when large commercial truck carriers are involved.
 Please do not assume that you are limited by New York’s no-fault insurance rules.
 You may be able to seek compensation (including pain and suffering compensation) directly from the truck company and/or truck driver.
-Talk to a New York truck accident lawyer at Lever & Ecker, PLLC about your rights and options.
+Talk to a White Plains truck accident lawyer at Lever & Ecker, PLLC about your rights and options.

 How Long Does a Truck Accident Claim Take?